Chad Daybell booked into jail after human remains were found at his Idaho property

 Rexburg police, along with investigators from the FBI and the Fremont County Sheriff’s Office, began searching Chad Daybell’s Salem, Idaho, home Tuesday for the second time.
 The search warrant is sealed.

+"Shortly after the remains were discovered, Chad Daybell was taken into custody and booked into the Fremont County Jail," said Rexburg Assistant Police Chief Gary Hagen.

+While Rexburg Police held a news conference Tuesday evening, they remained tight-lipped on the investigation.
+Autopsies will need to be done on the human remains that were discovered.

 Daybell’s attorney, Mark Means, did not immediately respond to a request for comment.
-Daybell has not yet been charged.
+Daybell is reportedly set to appear in court on Wednesday.

 Lori Daybell is awaiting trial on charges of child abandonment and obstructing the investigation.